Karl-Marx-Straße (Berlin U-Bahn)

-The station was opened in 1926 as "Bergstraße," and renamed in 1946.
+The station opened in 1926 under the name "Bergstraße," and was renamed to the current one in 1946.
 Although Karl Marx was a hero of the socialist republic of East Germany, the station is in former West Berlin.
 In 1968, the station was lengthened to 105m; due to this much of its original appearance was lost.
 In 1993, parts of the platform fell into the rail track and the station closed for a few days while repairs were made.
 The station is one stop from Neukölln station, where passengers can transfer to the S-Bahn.